paezha/Reproductive-Rate-and-Density-US-Reanalyzed/README.md

 restaurants, concert halls, cruises), and the results do not necessarily transfer to larger spatial units and different time scales.
-There are solid reasons for this: while in a restaurant, one can hardly avoid being in proximity to other customers-however, a person can choose to (or be forced to as a matter of policy) not go to a restaurant in the first place.
-Nonetheless, the idea that high density correlates with high transmission is so seemingly reasonable that it is often taken for granted even at larger scales (e.g., Cruz et al. 2020; Micallef et al.
+There are solid reasons for this: while in a restaurant, one can hardly avoid being in proximity to other customers.
+On the other hand, a person can choose to (or be forced to as a matter of policy) not go to a restaurant in the first place.
+Nonetheless, the idea that high density correlates with high transmission is so seemingly sensible that it is often taken for granted even at larger scales (e.g., Cruz et al. 2020; Micallef et al. 2020).
-2020).
 At larger scales, however, there exists the possibility of behavioral adaptations, which are difficult to capture in the mechanistic framework of differential equations (or can be missing in agent-based models, e.g., Gomez et al. 2021); these adaptations, in